hexdump0815/imagebuilder/doc/chromebooks/setting_gbb_flags.md

 4. check software write protection with ```flashrom --wp-status``` it will probaly be enabled, you can disable it with ```flashrom --wp-disable``` and check it again with ```flashrom --wp-status```

-*Note. this will only work if the hardware write protection has been disabled beforehand*
+_Note. this will only work if the hardware write protection has been disabled beforehand_

+_Note. the command might throw unknown WP error, you can proceed and only worry if GBB flags don't update in step 6._

 <details>
 <summary>Recommended step</summary>